israelmarti/BiSpeD/README.md

 <h1 align="center"> BiSpeD </h1>

 The Binary Spectral Disentangling (**BiSpeD**) is a PYTHON code for astronomy applications.
-The code find and extract the spectral features of secondary companion from a binary system observation.
+The code finds and extracts the spectral features of secondary companion star from a binary system observation.

  ## Introduction

 The BiSpeD code allows to estimate the mass ratio among companions (*q*-value).
-The spectral features of primary component (*S<sub>A</sub>*) are removed form observed spectra (*S<sub>obs</sub>*), and for each possible *q*-values defined by the user, a residual spectrum associated with secondary companion is made (*S<sub>B</sub>*).
+The spectral features of primary component (*S<sub>A</sub>*) are removed from observed spectra (*S<sub>obs</sub>*), and for each possible *q*-values defined by the user, a residual spectrum associated with secondary companion is estimated (*S<sub>B</sub>*).
 Finally, the code compares each *S<sub>B</sub>* spectrum with a synthetic templates catalogue to find the best match for mass ratio *q* and secondary effective temperature *T<sub>eff</sub>*.
 Eventually, the BiSpeD code works through specific functions (tasks) with them aims.
 In *Main Functions* section, the main functions of BiSpeD with mandatory and optional arguments are presented.

 ## Installation